... is one of Canada's leading experts on OPERA.

 - In the USA, he has lectured for the Smithsonian Institution, for the Chautauqua Institution, for the Great Books Foundation, for Opera America, for Opera Guilds International, for the Wagner Society of America, for the New York Wagner Society, for the American Wagner Association, for the Wagner Society of Washington DC, for the Wagner Society of Ohio, and also for Palm Beach Opera and the Virginia Opera.

-- In the Toronto area, he has given many courses and lectures for the University of Toronto (the School of Continuing Studies and Innis College - Later Life Learning) , for York University (Glendon College - Living and Learning In Retirement), for Ryerson University (Life Institute), and for George Brown College (Seniors' Association), and for the Royal Conservatory of Music (Royal Conservatory School - Music Appreciation).
+- In the Toronto area, he has given many courses and lectures for the University of Toronto (the School of Continuing Studies and Innis College - Later Life Learning) , for York University (Glendon College - Living and Learning In Retirement), for Ryerson University (Life Institute), for George Brown College (Seniors' Association), and for the Royal Conservatory of Music (Royal Conservatory School - Music Appreciation).

 - He frequently lectures at both the Miles Nadal and Prosserman Jewish Community Centres, as well as for many local synagogues and churches.